Your marriage is ending and the same worries and fears keep circling through your mind:

 If you want to arrive at an agreement on maintenance that’s fair to each of you and doesn’t bankrupt you in the process, mediate your divorce with Equitable Mediation.

-If you and your spouse have both agreed to divorce and both want to mediate, take the next step and book a mediation strategy session for the two of you.
+If you and your spouse have both agreed to divorce and both want to mediate, take the next step and book an initial meeting for the two of you.

 Other Useful Resources: